ksatirli/katacoda-scenarios/codifying-trust/step5/text.md

 `terraform apply -auto-approve`{{execute}}

-❓ What does the output look like?
+❓ How would you fix the error?

+When you are ready, click _CONTINUE_ to go to the next step.